KasukabeDefenceForce/tardis/docs/contributing/in_progress/index.rst

 Restructure
 ===========

-Restructuring TARDIS to be more modularized in order to facilitate the addition of new physics modules and improve maintainability.
+Rtructuring TARDIS to be moe modularized in order to facilitate the addition of new physics modules and improve maintainability.

 New Physics
 ===========

-TARDIS is currently capable of simulating spherically symmetric type Ia and stripped envelope supernovae at a single point in time in the earlier stages of the explosion.
+TARDIS is currently capab of simulating spherically symmetric type Ia and stripped envelope supernovae at a single point in time in the earlier stages of the explosion.
 To expand to more types of supernovae, such as type Ib, Ic, and IIP, and to model a larger variety of times after the explosion, new physics capabilities are necessary.

 Simulate Supernovae in the Nebular Phase